cyberFund/cyberrating/scoring.md

 *Updates scoring*:

-Awarded for the existence of regular updates about project (RSS from the Blog / Reddit / tagged Media)
+Awarded for the existence of regular updates about a project (RSS from the Blog / Reddit / tagged Media)
 - `0.20` score.
 For System at `Project`, `Private`, `Pre-Public` stage of development
 - `0.10` score.
 For `cryptoasset` at `Public` stage of development
 - `0.05` score.
 For `cryptocurrency` at `Public` stage of development

 *Code scoring*:

-Awarded for the existence of a repository at GitHub or BitBucket.
+Awarded for the existence of at least one repository on GitHub or BitBucket.
 - `0.20` score.
 For System at `Project`, `Private`, `Pre-Public` stage of development
 - `0.20` score.
 For `cryptoasset` at `Public` stage of development
 - `0.05` score.
 For `cryptocurrency` at `Public` stage of development